Oscar: I tell you one thing that really drives me nuts, is people who think that Jethro Tull is just a person in a band.

 “When Ian announced on the American tour last year that he didn’t want to do any more Jethro Tull shows, Doane and I had no idea that he was planning to do “Thick As A Brick 2.”
 This was all stuff he had planned before he had told us anything.
 He told us nothing, yet, obviously, he had thought this through for a long time.
 It is what it is.
 Everybody has to draw their own conclusions.”

-Tull had been on life support for a while (Rock Island in 1989 many consider to be the swan song), and Anderson’s creaking vocals became more and more strained as the millenium clicked over.
-I had seen them with Emerson Lake and Palmer in 1996, and it was apparent that Ian’s voice had deteriorated quite noticeably.
+Tull had been on life support for a while (Broadsword and the Beast in 1982 many consider to be the band’s swan song), and Anderson’s creaking vocals became more and more strained as the millennium clicked over.
+I had seen them with Emerson Lake and Palmer in 1996, and it was apparent that Ian’s voice had deteriorated quite noticeably-never really recovering from throat surgery.
 (In deference to Tull being my first ever concert circa War Child, instead of putting up a link, I will let the reader go online to any Youtube videos of Tull in the last decade).
 The last twenty years since that 1996 moment have seen a further frightening decline in his vocal range.
 But back to the Tull confusion.

 The Jethro Tull website run by Ian Anderson is a source of some very strange information for someone through with the band.
 Since Tull broke up, and Ian said he was done performing Tull, we have seen: